 Since statute requires the rules, private market-based systems cannot serve as an alternative.
 The regulation of accountants is a state function, so a regulatory program independent of state intervention cannot be set up.
-Although there are accountancy-related professional associations that could be considered regulatory mechanisms that are independent of state intervention, these organizations would provide the public with significantly less protection because membership in these organizations is voluntary and would not encompass all licensed accountants.
+Although there are accountancy-related professional associations that could perform regulatory functions that are independent of state intervention, these organizations would provide the public with significantly less protection because membership in these organizations is voluntary and would not encompass all licensed accountants.